Table of Contents

 While any dark colored decking absorbs sunlight, and can heat-up, as composites are denser than traditional wood decking, some products can become uncomfortably hot in direct sun.

 Although this issue is typically associated with warmer climates, a sunny day in any region, from the Southwest to the Northeast can result in an uncomfortably hot deck.
 It can actually be more of an issue in cooler regions.
 Since people have fewer sunny days to enjoy their deck, they don’t want to lose any outdoor living time due to an overly hot deck.

-To address this problem, MoistureShield has pioneered CoolDeck® technology.
+To help address this problem, MoistureShield has pioneered CoolDeck® technology.
 Available as an option in several decking lines, boards with CoolDeck technology optimize heat reflection.
 These boards absorb up to 35% less heat than conventional capped composites in similar colors.
-The result is a noticeably lower surface temperature in direct sun.
+The result is a lower surface temperature in direct sun.